neo-project/docs/docs/en-us/basic/concept/transaction.md

 The first field is the script hash of the transaction sender account.
 Since UTXO model has been deprecated in Neo N3 and the native assets NEO and GAS turned into NEP-17 assets, the input and outputs fields are no longer recorded in the transaction structure, instead, the `sender` is used to track the sender of the transaction.

 The rest fields are used to define the effective scope of signature.
 When checkwitness is used for transaction verification, cosigners except the transaction sender need to define the scope of their signature.
-See [Scopes](Scopes) for details.
+See [Signature Scope](#Signature Scope) for details.

 | Field              | Description                                                  | Type             |
 | ------------------ | ------------------------------------------------------------ | ---------------- |